 Like Find A Grave, we also allow people to add photos without GPS data.
 These are called Supporting Records on our site.
 These are simple to add, and desirable, but not our primary source of records.
 Supporting records are secondary in our website.
 They provide a secondary account of a burial because without a GPS marker they can't be verified for certain.
 They are searchable, however, and if someone goes into the cemetery and takes a photo with our app, the GPS record will become the primary source.

 Unlike Find A Grave, our site offers its users two options.
-You can either enjoy using the site for free or for a small subscription fee (BG+), you can use the site with better tools such as family notifications, global family records, and see who is buried around your loved one.
-The downside to the free site is that it does have more ads, (However, free is always good, right?) and that it has a lot less tools that are offered on BG+.
-The upside to the subscription site are the tools mentioned as well as priority support, and emails sent out to volunteers for for photo requests.
+You can either enjoy using the site for free or for a small subscription fee (BillionGraves+), you can use the site with better tools such as family notifications, global family records, and see who is buried around your loved one.
+The downside to the free site is that it does have more ads, (However, free is always good, right?) and that it has a lot fewer tools that are offered on BG+.
+The upside to the subscription site is the tools mentioned as well as priority support, and emails sent out to volunteers for photo requests.